AMReX-Astro/Castro/docs_new/source/CastroGettingStarted.rst

    \vspace{.1in}

 #.
-Clone/fork the  repository from the AMReX-Codes
+Clone/fork the AMReX repository from the AMReX-Codes
    github page (https://github.com/AMReX-Codes/amrex/).
 To clone via the command line, simply type: